ariannamethod/Arianna-MT7.0/README.md

 ### Journal logging

-Every successful answer from Arianna is recorded in `data/journal.json`.
-Each entry stores the user ID, your prompt and the reply text so you can keep track of the conversation history.
+Every successful answer from Arianna is recorded in a rotating log file at `data/journal.log`.
+Each entry stores the user ID, your prompt and the reply text with sensitive details masked.

 ### Semantic search